mokhtarabadi/meuse/README.md

 4. **Permission denied errors**
     - Check Docker volume permissions
     - Ensure the meuse user can write to mounted directories
+   - **Important**: The Meuse application runs as user:group 999:999 inside the container
+   - Set correct ownership on mounted volumes: `chown -R 999:999 ./index ./crates ./git-repos`
+   - If permission errors persist, you can add `user: "0:0"` to the meuse service in docker-compose.yml to run as root ( less secure)

 5. **Git HTTP backend issues**
     - Check if fcgiwrap is running: `systemctl status fcgiwrap`